 Case study: the discussion will be with reference to a leading international bank.
 Delegates will be encouraged to discuss the progress of their institution towards good practices and highlight areas of priority.

-Market risk has changed fundamentally over the past 15 years, with the introduction of Value-at-Risk.
+Traded market risk has changed fundamentally since the late 1980s, with the introduction of Value-at-Risk.
 These sessions first discuss the main approaches used to control traders at the desk-top, and then the main approach banks use to calculate their regulatory VaR.
-Due to the recent banking crisis, there have been a number of substantive changes.
-The regulatory methods will be reviewed with example calculations and the implications of the changes discussed.
+Due to the recent banking crisis, there have been a number of substantive changes in regulation.
+These changes will be reviewed with example calculations and the implications discussed.